chunhsin/genesis-interview/README.md

 , then the call will waiting until ProductManager is free to answer it.
 1. If TechnicalLeader is not free, the call will waiting until ProductManager is free to answer it.

+### Constants

+1. Define the difficulty each role can handle.
+1. Define the problem solve time for each role. (easily for testing).

+### Employee

+1. An interface define the employee's behavior, status, such as `answerCall`, `isFree`, etc.

+### BasicEmployee

+1. A basic implement of employee, Fresher, TechnicalLeader, ProductManager were all extends it.
+1. Implement a basic answer call flow.
+1. Using `AtomicBoolean` to ensure Thread-Safe.

+### Fresher

+1. Implement `canHandleCall` and `trySolveProblem` according the params in `Constants`.
+1. If fresher can't handle the call, it will throw a `CanNotHandleCallException`.

+### TechnicalLeader

+1. Basically same with fresher, besides the params in `Constants`.

+### ProductManager

+1. Basically same with fresher, besides the params in `Constants`.

+1. implement `canHandleCall` and `trySolveProblem` according the params in Constants.